sumaa14/Foodify/README.md

 # Foodify - Online Food Ordering Platform

-**Foodify** is a modern online food ordering website, built entirely using **HTML and CSS**.
+**Foodify** is a modern online food ordering website, built entirely using **HTML, CSS and BOOTSTRAP**.
 It features a dynamic menu and exclusive gift vouchers ensuring an engaging user experience.
 The website is fully **responsive**, adapting seamlessly to any screen size, including desktops, tablets, and mobile devices.

 ## Features